SEARCHING FOR SURVIVORS: BIDEN VISITS SURFSIDE (330PM ET) - KION546

 The devastating structural failure, which so far has resulted in 18 confirmed deaths with another 145 people still unaccounted for, could become the deadliest non-intentional building collapse in American history.
 It has raised new questions about the safety of high-rises that run for miles along the South Florida coast, along with similar developments across the nation.

-Biden, who was joined by first lady Jill Biden in Florida, is awaiting findings from a team of six federal scientists and engineers collecting information on the ground.
+Biden, who was joined by first lady Jill Biden in Florida, declined to speculate on the cause of the disaster and said there was no “definitive judgment as to why it collapsed.”
+He is awaiting findings from a team of six federal scientists and engineers collecting information on the ground.
 He hopes to use results from their investigation to determine how infrastructure like residential towers can be better fortified against catastrophic failure, according to officials.

 But before then, there are grieving families to comfort and exhausted rescue personnel to thank — a presidential responsibility Biden takes as seriously as any.